Fulbright National Geographic Storyteller

 Spending months living with families in Kiribati and Fiji opened my eyes to the direct impacts of climate change and the ways communities have been adapting.

-In many of the villages I visited, climate change is compounding existing challenges to meet peoples' basic needs.
-Intense storms, cyclones, extreme droughts, and sea level rise affect peoples' abilities to maintain their livelihoods.
+In many of the villages I visited, climate change has compounded existing challenges to meet peoples' basic needs.
+Intense storms, cyclones, extreme droughts, and sea level rise have affected peoples' abilities to maintain their livelihoods.
 Salty sea water has infiltrated the fresh water aquifers people rely on for drinking water.
 Staple food crops are dying out as salt water and intense king tides wipe them out.

 This is not just happening in the Pacific.
 Changes are happening everywhere, and they’re affecting Indigenous communities and those in the developing world the most.
 Farmers in south-central India have been experiencing severe droughts and unusual rainfall patterns, making it difficult to count on a reliable harvest each year.
-For years before the devastating Hurricane Maria, Puerto Rican communities had been dealing with regular flooding from sea level rise.
-Many communities have already built up their houses onto stilts or evacuated their homes.
-And in Canada, the proposed Trans Mountain Pipeline would cut through unceded indigenous territory, destroying the ecosystems and food sources these communities have depended on for centuries.
+For years before the devastating Hurricane Maria, Puerto Rican communities had been dealing with regular flooding and coastal erosion associated with rising sea levels.
+And in Canada, the proposed Trans Mountain Pipeline expansion would cut through unceded Indigenous territory, destroying the ecosystems and food sources these communities have depended on for centuries.

-These are small-scale innovations, social enterprises, and community organizations founded by members of these communities that are counteracting and resisting the destruction caused by fossil fuels.
+These grassroots innovations are counteracting and resisting the destruction caused by fossil fuels.
 Recognizing the rights of Indigenous peoples is an important step for both conserving our planet’s biodiversity and recognizing the injustices caused by colonization.
-Sharing stories of communities responding to climate change can hopefully contribute to discussion, collaboration, and positive change, rather than further polarization.
+Sharing stories of communities responding to climate change can hopefully contribute to discussion, collaboration, and positive change, instead of further polarization.

-Most of my work has been done with an ethnographic approach--living with families and getting to know people on a deeper level by spending time with them.
+Most of my work has been done with an ethnographic approach--living with families and getting to know people on a deeper level.
 I do my best to avoid furthering colonial narratives.
 I hope that the work I do stays as true to the local narrative as possible, though I am aware that as a foreigner, my presence in a community affects the stories I might hear.
-A community's story is best told by a member of that community, but I think there is value in sharing cross-culturally because it can spark discussion and interaction between different communities in different parts of the world.